-Student 1098-T tax forms are currently available online, and will be mailed soon by TAB Services.
+Student 1098-T tax forms for 2018 will be mailed or available online by Jan.
+31, 2019 by TAB Services.
 TAB Services is the third-party vendor that prints and mails these forms for the college.
-Our students’ 1098-T forms are available on the TAB secure website at www.tsc1098t.com Students may access their financial information and print copies of their 1098-Ts for 2017 from this website.
-Email email@example.com or call 843.574.6804 with additional questions about the amounts reported.
+Our students’ 1098-T forms are available on the TAB secure website at www.tsc1098t.com.
+Students may access their financial information and print copies of their 1098-Ts for 2017 and 2018 from this website.
+Email firstname.lastname@example.org or call 843-574-6804 with additional questions about the amounts reported.

 How can students get a copy of their 1098-T Form?